deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 **Disclaimer**: Mystikos's support for dotnet and C# is incomplete.
 We are working towards complete C# support.

+The most tested dotnet runtime version by us is the 3.1 LTS release.
+We recommend users to develop/migrate their applications on/to this version to work with Mystikos.

 ## Write the program

 In this example, we take numbers from command line and output the sum.